igniuss/HomebrewAPI-wiki/Finding My Vehicle.md

 Getting every single vehicle in-game, and filtering out to only select your own.

-Or simply getting the vehicle you're currently in, using the Camera as a guide.

 The easiest would be using HBU to return your latest vehicle, this is rather simple

 ```lua